nishita84/HospiceCareManagementSystem/README.md

 # Hospice Care Management System 🏥

-## Our Centralized System aims to give a supportive care to people in their final phases of a terminal illness.

-- Hospice facility aims at improving lives of patients suffering from Terminal Illnesses.
-Our system includes 24*7 access to Providers, Nurses and Counsellors for their diagnosis and treatment.
+- Hospice facility aims at improving lives of patients suffering from terminal illness.
+Our system includes 24*7 access to Providers, Nurses and Counsellors for their diagnosis and treatment via a centralized system and database.

 ## Roles
 - Patient